havishya10/Intercom-Clonee/README.md

 ## 📝 Notes on the Assignment

-*   This project was completed within the given timeframe, understanding potential commitments.
+*   This project was completed within the given timeframe.
 *   The primary focus, as requested, was on UI/UX and responsiveness.
 *   Dummy data has been used throughout the application to simulate real content.
 *   The project is built using ReactJS, a JavaScript-based framework, with Vite as the build tool.

 ---

 Thank you for the opportunity to work on this assignment.
-I believe this project effectively showcases my abilities in front-end development, particularly in creating modern, responsive, and user-friendly interfaces.
+I believe this project effectively showcases my abilities in creating modern, responsive, and user-friendly interfaces.

 Havishya